What happens when you accept cookies

 Of course, clicking one of these ads usually ends up giving third parties another data point to add to your profile, plus the opportunity for even more companies to embed new cookies in your device.
 Today’s Internet is a reinforcing cycle of link clicks, info gathering and data sales, over and over again.

-Why should I be worried about cookies and the sale of my data?
+Should I be worried about cookies and companies selling my data?

 Data brokers and the rest of the AdTech system are virtually unregulated, and not all of the companies buying and selling your data have your best interests in mind.